 Going-home outfit options

 Have you already packed the super cute outfit Baby will be wearing home after your hospital stay?
 Then you’re ahead of the game.
-But since you just can’t be certain of what size he will when he arrives, it can actually be helpful to pack a few options.
+But since you just can’t be certain of what size they will when they arrive, it can actually be helpful to pack a few options.
 And what about you?
 Pack some comfy options — shoes included — that you’ll feel good in, and keep in mind that you won’t lose that bump immediately after delivery and your body will still be a somewhat pregnant-looking shape and size (think 4 or 5 months along) when you go home.
 It’s also helpful to think ahead in terms of outerwear, especially if you live somewhere cold or are delivering during a season in which the weather changes quickly.
 Is there a chance that you’ll need coats, hats, or snuggly blankets for going home?
 If so, plan accordingly, even if it’s mild when you head to the hospital.

 Something that will bring you comfort